mhartington/nvim-typescript/rplugin/python3/nvim-typescript/README.md

 # nvim-typescript Python Remote Plugin

 ## Testing
-You can run the tests by issuing `cd tests && python3 -m unittest`
+You can run the tests by issuing `cd test && python3 -m unittest`